A Rate-Splitting Approach to Fading Channels with Imperfect Channel-State Information: Abstract

 \section{Abstract}

-As shown by M\'edard (``The effect upon channel capacity in wireless communications of perfect and imperfect knowledge of the channel," \emph{IEEE Trans.\ Inf.\ Theory}, May 2000), the capacity of fading channels with imperfect channel-state information (CSI) can be lower-bounded by assuming a Gaussian channel input $X$ with power $P$ and by upper-bounding the conditional entropy $h(X|Y,\hat{H})$, conditioned on the channel output $Y$ and the CSI $\hat{H}$, by the entropy of a Gaussian random variable with variance equal to the linear minimum mean-square error in estimating $X$ from $(Y,\hat{H})$.
-We demonstrate that, using a rate-splitting approach, this lower bound can be sharpened: by expressing the Gaussian input $X$ as the sum of two independent Gaussian variables $X_1$ and $X_2$ and by applying M\'edard's lower bound first to bound the mutual information between $X_1$ and $Y$ while treating $X_2$ as noise, and by applying the lower bound then to bound the mutual information between $X_2$ and $Y$ while assuming $X_1$ to be known, we obtain a lower bound on the capacity that is strictly larger than M\'edard's lower bound.
+As shown by M\'edard, the capacity of fading channels with imperfect channel-state information (CSI) can be lower-bounded by assuming a Gaussian channel input $X$ with power $P$ and by upper-bounding the conditional entropy $h(X|Y,\hat{H})$ by the entropy of a Gaussian random variable with variance equal to the linear minimum mean-square error in estimating $X$ from $(Y,\hat{H})$.
+We demonstrate that, using a rate-splitting approach, this lower bound can be sharpened: by expressing the Gaussian input $X$ as the sum of two independent Gaussian variables $X_1$ and $X_2$ and by applying M\'edard's lower bound first to bound the mutual information between $X_1$ and $Y$ while treating $X_2$ as noise, and by applying it a second time to the mutual information between $X_2$ and $Y$ while assuming $X_1$ to be known, we obtain a capacity lower bound that is strictly larger than M\'edard's lower bound.
 We then generalize this approach to an arbitrary number $L$ of layers, where $X$ is expressed as the sum of $L$ independent Gaussian random variables of respective variances $P_\ell$, $\ell = 1,\dotsc,L$ summing up to $P$.
 Among all such rate-splitting bounds, we determine the supremum over power allocations $P_\ell$ and total number of layers $L$.
-This supremum is achieved for $L \rightarrow \infty$ and gives rise to an analytically expressible lower bound on the Gaussian-input mutual information.
-For Gaussian fading, this novel bound is shown to be asymptotically tight at high signal-to-noise ratio (SNR), provided that the variance of the channel estimation error $H-\hat{H}$ tends to zero as the SNR tends to infinity.
+This supremum is achieved for $L \rightarrow \infty$ and gives rise to an analytically expressible capacity lower bound.
+For Gaussian fading, this novel bound is shown to converge to the Gaussian-input mutual information as the signal-to-noise ratio (SNR) grows, provided that the variance of the channel estimation error $H-\hat{H}$ tends to zero as the SNR tends to infinity.